-Ash Wednesday is one of the most obvious religious festivals in Ireland - not as a public holiday (it isn't), but in the way you will encounter the signs in the streets.
-On people's faces.
+Ash Wednesday is one of the most obvious religious festivals in Ireland - not as a public holiday (it isn't), but because of the way you will encounter signs of the holiday on many public streets and on people's faces.
 Especially the more active Catholics will sport a spot of ash on their foreheads, applied in rough cross form.
 Find out more about how Ash Wednesday is celebrated by Catholics in Ireland:

 What is Ash Wednesday?

 Generally speaking, Ash Wednesday is the first day of Lent and follows on the heels of the pancake feast that is Shrove Tuesday (known as Mardi Gras is some corners of the globe).

-Though it changes as a date on the calendar every year, Ash Wednesday takes place forty-six days before Easter and tied to the Easter date, Ash Wednesday is a moveable feast.
-Earliest possible calendar date being February 4th, latest March 10th.
-It also marks the beginning of the Lent period which is roughly defined as forty days of fasting before Easter.
+Though it changes as a date on the calendar every year, Ash Wednesday takes place forty-six days before Easter and is a moveable feast tied to the Easter date.
+The earliest possible calendar date any year is February 4th, while the latest March 10th.
+Most notably, Ash Wednesday also marks the beginning of the Lent period which is roughly defined as forty days of fasting before Easter.

-The apparent incongruity of a period lasting 40 days actually starting 46 days before it ends is explained by the church's policy, which excludes the six Sundays during Lent from the actual Lent fasting.
+Lent lasts for 40 days - so why is Ash Wednesday actually 46 days before Easter?
+This is because the Catholic Church has policy which excludes the six Sundays during Lent from the actual Lent fasting.

 Ash Wednesday takes its name from the day of the week on which it always occurs, and the symbol used to mark the day.
 Traditionally, a priest dips his thumb in ashes and uses this to draw the sign of the cross on the foreheads or heads during mass.
 Ash Wednesday is a solemn holiday and the use of ash is meant to serve as a reminder of mortality as well as a sign of mourning and repentance.
 Often the ashes were produced by burning the palm fronds from Palm Sunday of the year before.

 Ash Wednesday is also a very inclusive feast - Anglican, Catholic and other (reformed) Christians celebrate the day.

-Catholics will traditionally observe Ash Wednesday by fasting, abstinence from meat and repentance.
-The outward sign of the latter is attendance at mass, where the ashes are received from the priest.
-And here the "obvious" comes in, as the ash (cross) will not be wiped off afterwards, but allowed to "naturally" fade away.
+Catholics will traditionally observe Ash Wednesday by fasting - meaning abstaining from meat and repenting at church.
+When practicing Catholics attend mass on this day, the ashes are received from the priest.
+The ash cross is not wiped off after leaving the church, but is instead allowed to naturally fade away.

-If you are a visitor to Ireland and not observing the feast, you'll no doubt be struck by the amount of people walking about this Wednesday with "smudged foreheads", especially after noon.
-Refrain from offering friendly advice and a handkerchief, a faux pas that'll put you beyond the pale.
+If you are a visitor to Ireland and not observing the feast, you'll no doubt be struck by the number of people walking about this Wednesday with "smudged foreheads", especially in the afternoon.
+It is considering impolite to point out the ash mark or to offer to wipe it off.

 You may even see public officials going out their business with the sign of the cross.
-Gardai (Irish police) are officially forbidden to display religious (or political) insignia on duty and in uniform, an ashen cross on the forehead seems to be tolerated.
+Gardai (Irish police) are officially forbidden to display religious (or political) insignia on duty and in uniform, but an ashen cross on the forehead seems to be tolerated.

-Adult, healthy and not-too-old Catholics are, in theory, only permitted to eat one full meal on Ash Wednesday, but two smaller meals might be permissible (as long as the amount of food in those two meals together do not exceed the full meal - which sounds very much like a diet plan).
-Ash Wednesday would also be a day of abstinence from meat (which, by church definition, means mammals and fowl - fish is permitted).
-But some Catholics may skip the minimum obligations in favour for either a complete fast or a fast with only bread and water on the day.
+Adult, healthy and not-too-old Catholics are, in theory, only permitted to eat one full meal on Ash Wednesday, but two smaller meals might be permissible (as long as the amount of food in those two meals together do not exceed the full meal).
+Ash Wednesday is traditionally also a day of abstinence from meat (which, by the Catholic Church's definition, means mammals and fowl - fish is permitted).
+But some Catholics may go beyond the minimum obligations in favor of either a complete fast or a fast with only bread and water on the day.

-Ash Wednesday has changed slightly, but the exact measure of this evolution would depend very much on the individual, but generally speaking the observances would have been more rigid and every household would make sure to have at least one member in attendance at mass (who could then take ashes for the other family members home).
+Ash Wednesday has changed slightly, but the exact measure of this evolution would depend very much on the individual.
+Generally speaking, traditionally in Ireland, more people would have observed Ash Wednesday more rigidly and every household would make sure to have at least one member in attendance at mass (who could then take ashes for the other family members home).

-Also fasting would be longer and more austere - which might have to do with the necessities of an empty larder and a lean period in nature as well.
-Animal products would not have been eaten or used in cooking, again this applies to those won from mammals and fowl.
+Fasting for the religious holiday would also be longer and more austere - which might have to do with the necessities of late winter/early spring as being a lean period in nature as well.
+Animal products would not have been eaten or used in cooking, but fish and seafood would have been acceptable.
 So no meat, eggs, butter, milk and animal fats.
-Traditionally, the frying pan was cleaned after the pancake bonanza of Shrove Tuesday, and then put away for the season.
+Traditionally, the frying pan was cleaned after the pancake bonanza of Shrove Tuesday and then put away for the season.

-All socializing would be suspended too, no music, dancing or games were allowed.
-Even friendly visits between neighbours might be frowned upon.
+All socializing would be suspended too: no music, dancing or games were allowed.
+Even friendly visits between neighbors might be frowned upon.
 Alcohol and tobacco?
-Get thee behind me ...
+Absolutely not!

 New Traditions in Ireland

 One of the most striking new developments was to designate Ash Wednesday as "National No Smoking Day" a few years ago.
-This nicely ties in with the traditional abhorrence of such frivolous luxury during Lent ... and with the image of ashes.
+This nicely ties in with the tradition of letting go of bad habits and luxuries during Lent.

-Ash Wednesday has also become a focal point for many a charity collection - as in choosing the day as a starting point for a Lent abstinence from whatever you want to.
+Ash Wednesday has also become a focal point for many a charity drives.
 The idea being that you give up a little bit of luxury for the next forty days and give the money saved to a good cause.
-So it would not be unusual to be accosted by "chuggers" in the streets of Dublin, asking total strangers what they are planning to give up for Lent.
+So it would not be unusual to be stopped by people in the streets of Dublin, who might ask total strangers what they are planning to give up for Lent.
 Regardless of race or religion.
 It is used as an opening to then ask if you would like to give a donation to whatever charity they are representing.